 A very flavorful crustless spinach quiche is perfect for breakfast, lunch, or meatless dinner.
 I bake two at a time, to ensure I have yummy leftovers!

 I especially like this crustless spinach quiche.
-It’s nutritious, and – just as important – it’s very tasty.
+It's very easy to make, and - just as important - it's very tasty.
 The combination of spinach, garlic, and Parmesan is wonderful.

 The ingredients you'll need